voideditor/void/CONTRIBUTING.md

 - Build New Features (roadmap)

-See the [Roadmap](#roadmap) section for a list of the most important features to build, or feel free to build your own features.
+See the [GitHub Issues](https://github.com/orgs/voideditor/projects/2/views/3) list for a list of the most important features to build, or feel free to build your own features.

 We use a [VSCode extension](https://code.visualstudio.com/api/get-started/your-first-extension) to implement most of Void's functionality.
 Scroll down to see 1.
 How to build/contribute to the Extension, or 2.
 How to build/contribute to the full IDE (for more native changes).